-A herbaceous flowering plant, botanically known a Urtica Dioica, is also commonly referred as Stinging Nettle or Common Nettle.
-It is endemic to North America, Europe, northern Africa and Asia.
-This perennial plant belongs to Urtica genus and Urticaceae family.
-There are six varieties in this species of plant, out of which, five have a hair like structure referred as trichome which produces histamine and many chemicals that cause the plant to sting.
+A herbaceous flowering plant, botanically known as Urtica Dioica, is also commonly referred to as Stinging Nettle or Common Nettle.
+It is endemic to North America, Europe, northern Africa, and Asia.
+This perennial plant belongs to the Urtica genus and Urticaceae family.
+There are six varieties in this species of plant, out of which, five have a hair-like structure referred to as a trichome which produces histamine and many chemicals that cause the plant to sting.

 Urtica Dioica got its name from the Latin “uro” which explains the pricking characteristic of the plant.
 They were commonly used in traditional medication for treating allergic reactions and arthritis.
 It was also used as an herbal medicine at homes and as a source of food.
 People in ancient times used to brew a tea with its leaves which was effective as a blood purifier and cleansing tonic.
 In the 18th century, it was mainly used for the cases like dropsy and muscular power loss.